dtomvan/vs2nix/README.md

 > when needed, whereas currently I do it "all at once".
 See for the
 > implementation of the updater `parts/updater.nix`.

+**UPDATE 2025-08-20**: I've enabled github actions to update the mods nightly, so expect updates more frequently.
+I will keep manually updating and testing the game itself though.

 ## Usage

 In a flake: